AlifArnado/logograb-sdk-android/README.md

 To Start the LogoGrab Application simply call the LogoGrabMainActivity from your project:
 <br><code>
 LogoGrabInterface.startLogoGrab(MainActivity.this);
-<br></code>
+</code><br>
 Also see the MainActivity.java file inside the LogoGrab\ SampleApp application for illustration (also how to provide a listener to the LogoGrab Application).

 ----------------------------------------------------------

 Once you completed the steps above, you're ready to compile and run SampleApp, your first application based on the LogoGrab SDK.
+If you have problems building the SampleApp, try to clean the whole project and the SDK.

 ----------------------------------------------------------